 Settlement Negotiation Timeline — How Long Does it Really Take?

-So, how long do those stages take, start-to-finish?
+So, how long do those stages to settle take, start-to-finish?

 It really all depends.